lirisoft-llc/covid-alert-app/README.md

 This app is built using React Native and designed to work well with patterns on both Android and iOS devices.
 It works alongside the [COVID Alert Diagnosis Server](https://github.com/cds-snc/covid-alert-server) to provide a reference for how a client application for exposure notifications could work.

+## Customization

+This app is modified to connect to the google [Exposure Notifications API](https://github.com/google/exposure-notifications-server).
+The primitive changes are don to connect to the exposure notification server, still exception, edges cases are yet to be done.

 ## Local development

 ### Prerequisites